juan4aws/amazon-sagemaker-keras-text-classification/README.md

 ### LAB 3: Local Testing of Training & Inference Code

 Once we are finished developing the training portion (in ‘container/train’), we can start testing locally so we can debug our code quickly.
 Local test scripts are found in the ‘container/local_test’ subfolder.
-Here we can run ‘local_train.sh’ which will, in turn, run a Docker container within which our training code will execute.
+Here we can run ‘train_local.sh’ which will, in turn, run a Docker container within which our training code will execute.

 #### Testing Training Code